enaburekhan/FormsProject/README.md

 # Project Name

-> One paragraph statement about the project.
+> This is a sign-up form project.
+The form gets the user's information to create an account.

 ![screenshot](./app_screenshot.png)